Sometimes after staining wood, you don’t get the color shade you wanted. So, how to darken stained wood?

 Related: How To Lighten Stained Wood?

+To darken a stained finish naturally, wait a few months or expose it to a heater or sun.
 Wood stain gets darker over time because it’s exposed to dirt and oily stains.
 The dust and filth will settle over the stained surface, making the finish look darker.
-However, if you clean the stained surface properly, the finish will return to its original color shade.

 However, this is for unsealed wood stains.
-Sealed wood stain won’t get darker over time because the sealant prevents water or dirt from staining or darkening the finish.
+Sealed wood stain won’t get darker over time because the prevents water or dirt from staining or darkening the finish.

-Polyurethane
+1. Polyurethane

 Polyurethane is a clear coat with no paint pigments, so it won’t give the wood a darker shade.
 In fact, polyurethane can make the wood look lighter because its transparent finish will allow light to reflect.